ev3dev/ev3dev.github.io/docs/getting-started.md

   * USB Ethernet (wired) dongle
   * Bluetooth

-  For Raspberry Pi you will need to use the wired Ethernet connection first.
+  For RasberryPi you can use wired Ethernet connection first.
-  With PiStorms the EV3 options will work too since you have a screen to configure them on.
+  With PiStorms the EV3 options will work too since you have a built-in screen to configure them on.
+  With BrickPi you can also setup other connection from the console using external screen and keyboard.

 {% include icon.html type="warning" %}